Skip to content

 *Not to be taken as legal advice for definitive implementation; summary provided by the Charlevoix Chamber of Commerce staff from the available resources linked on this page

-The current Paid Medical Leave Act (PMLA) will be replaced with the Earned Sick Time Act (ESTA):
+The Paid Medical Leave Act (PMLA) will be replaced with the Earned Sick Time Act (ESTA):

-- Businesses with 10 or more employees must allow at least 72 hours of paid sick time per year to be used to the extent it is accrued; businesses with fewer than 10 employees must allow at least 40 hours of paid sick time plus an additional 32 hours of unpaid sick time to the extent it is accrued
+• Businesses with more than 10 employees must allow at least 72 hours of paid sick time per year to be used to the extent it is accrued; businesses with fewer than 10 employees must allow at least 40 hours of paid sick time to be used to the extent it is accrued (additional time can still be accrued and carried over, according to hours worked by employee)

 State minimum wage will increase according to the following schedule*:

-The tipped-wage credit will be eliminated; tipped workers minimum wage will increase according to the following schedule*:
+The tipped-wage credit will increase according to the following schedule*: